ascenoputing/quantum-SVM/README.md

 2) Rebentrost, Patrick, Masoud Mohseni, and Seth Lloyd.
 "Quantum support vector machine for big data classification."
 Physical review letters 113.13 (2014): 130503.
 (The original theoretical paper which doesn't contain the kernel trick.)

-This repository also contains an introduction to quantum algorithms, which contains 3 parts:1) elementary quantum algorithms in Quipper; 2) QSVM 3) classical simulation of boson sampling.
+This repository also contains an introduction to quantum algorithms and quantum programming software, which contains 3 parts:1) elementary quantum algorithms in Quipper; 2) QSVM 3) classical simulation of boson sampling.
 If you're interested, don't forget to check it out. :P

 Anyway, I'm very happy to answer any questions or discuss some possible further improvements. :)